 Top countries of origin

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Mississippi, fixing the US immigration system so that it’s easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For Mississippi, fixing the US immigration system so that it’s easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were foreign-born.
 More than two-thirds of students earning engineering PhDs from Mississippi schools in recent years were also non-citizens.

 Share of Science/Engineering graduate students who were temporary residents (2010): 22.7%

 Share of Engineering PhDs who were temporary residents (2006-2010): 66.9%

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Mississippi.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 2,900 jobs and more than $219 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 REMI estimates that expansion of the H-1B program would result in more than 900 jobs and add more than $69 million to Gross State Product by 2014.

 In Mississippi, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $112 million to Gross State Product in 2014.